At least 10 killed as train derails during testing in eastern France

 ECKWERSHEIM, France A train undergoing a trial on a new high-speed line from Paris to Strasbourg derailed on Saturday near the German border, killing 10 people, the local prefecture said.

-Royal also said that sabotage had been all but ruled out.
-But the accident jarred nerves coming less than a day after gunmen and suicide bombers killed 129 people in waves of attacks in Paris.

-Pictures from a Reuters photographer at the scene of the train accident showed the locomotive partly submerged in a canal alongside the tracks with other parts lying broken and detached in a field beside the track.
+Pictures from a Reuters photographer at the scene showed the locomotive partly submerged in a canal alongside the tracks with other parts lying broken and detached in a field beside the track.
 Medical units including police divers were on the scene.

 The second section of the Paris-Strasbourg high-speed TGV line on which the crash happened is set to open for service in April 2016.